Sabari-2005/ChatStudy/README.md

 # Ex.
 No:1b Study of Client Server Chat Applications
+Name:R.Sabarinath
+Register No:212223100048
 ## Aim:
 To perform a study on Client Server Chat Applications
 ## Introduction: